NuLink-network/nulink-sdk/README.md

       //the sdk backend testnet server address. in the nulink testnet,
       //you can use the address: https://agent.testnet.nulink.org/bk
       REACT_APP_CENTRALIZED_SERVER_URL=xxxxx
-      //you ipfs address, Requires permission to write data. in the nulink testnet,
-      //you can use the address: https://agent.testnet.nulink.org/nuipfs
-      REACT_APP_IPFS_NODE_URL=xxxxx

       //Configure the parameters of the network that you connect to.
 Parameters for networks that are not connected do not need to be configured.